inno-se/the-guide/README.md

 #### `Backlog`

-A Product Backlog Item (PBI) is a unit of work that is small enough to be completed by the team within a single sprint.
+A Product Backlog item (PBI) is a unit of work that is small enough to be completed by the team within a single sprint.
 It represents a concrete step toward completing an Epic.
 A PBI must deliver a demonstrable increment of value, though that value may be for the end-user (a feature), for the system (stability/performance), or for the development team (enabling future work).

 Parent issue type: `Epic`.

 #### `Task`

-A Task is a specific action required to complete a Product Backlog Item (PBI).
+A Task is a specific action required to complete a Product Backlog item (PBI).
 It breaks down a PBI into the smallest, most granular steps needed for implementation or completion.

 Parent issue type: `Backlog`.